 - 1 large egg

-Place in a large stock pot and cover with water.
-Stir in garlic salt.
+- Peel and cut the potatoes into quarters.
+Place in a large pot and cover with cold water.

 - Bring to a boil, reduce to a simmer, and cook for 15-20 minutes or until potatoes are fork tender.
 Drain the liquid and add the potatoes to a large mixing bowl or back into the pan.

 - Preheat oven to 350 degrees while the potatoes are cooking.

 - Add ½ cup of the butter to the potatoes and mash by hand.